jsgarriga/jsgarriga/README.md

 ### Background

 Research student at the Faculty of Political and Social Sciences (Universidad Nacional de Cuyo).
 Currently, I am doing my internship at Mundo Sur, performing the following tasks: media monitoring, statistical data management, quantitative and qualitative data analysis, report writing.
 These experiences made me find a new passion in data science.
-I started coding more often in order to improve my skills.
-I enjoy automating tasks.
-Thanks to this I have saved hours of work that I used to complete manually.
-I started working on predictive analytics projects on my own, even though I wasn't assigned any.
+I started coding more often in order to improve my skills and working on predictive analytics projects on my own.
 I came up with my own ideas, designed solutions, and started implementing them proactively.

 ### Interests

+- Sociology
+- Social Data Analysis
 - Data Science
 - Machine Learning
 - Statistics